jluzio/study-guides/java/03-database.md

 ORDER BY id, created_at
 LIMIT 10;
 ~~~

+Here, we use the combination of id and created_at columns as the keyset.
+For the first page, we fetch the records ordered by id and created_at and limit the result to 10 rows.
+For subsequent pages, we use the id and created_at values of the last retrieved record from the previous page as the starting point and fetch the next set of records.

+Keyset pagination ensures stable and consistent results even if new records are inserted, or existing records are modified between page requests.
+It guarantees that each record is uniquely identified and avoids the problem of skipped or duplicated records that can occur with offset-based pagination.
+However, we can’t jump to a specific page–we only have the option of going to the next page of results.

 #### Materialized Views
 Materialized views are a robust caching mechanism in Postgres.
 They allow you to store the result of a complex query as a separate table.
 Materialized views are particularly useful for caching paginated results of queries that involve expensive joins, aggregations, or complex filtering.